-Medicines and Healthcare Products Regulatory Agency (MHRA) is an executive agency that operates as a trading fund to enhance and safeguard the health of the public by ensuring that medicines and medical devices work and are safe.
+Medicines and Healthcare Products Regulatory Agency

+(MHRA) is an executive agency that operates as a trading fund to enhance and safeguard the health of the public by ensuring that medicines and medical devices work and are safe.

-The Health Research Authority (HRA) is an ENDPB and was established to protect and promote the interests of patients and the public in health research, and to streamline the regulation of research.
+The Health Research Authority (HRA) is an ENDPB set up to protect and promote the interests of patients and the public in health research, and to streamline the regulation of research.

 NHS-funded research is overseen by the National Institute for Health Research (NIHR).
-The NIHR is a 'virtual body' funded by the Department to improve the health and wealth of the nation through research and is headed by the chief medical officer.
+The NIHR is a virtual body funded by the DHSC to improve the health and wealth of the nation through research and is headed by the chief medical officer.

-The Department is also involved in more commercial arrangements to deliver services to the wider NHS:
+The DHSC is also involved in more commercial arrangements to deliver services to the wider NHS:

-NHS Shared Business Services (NHS SBS) is a joint venture between the Department and Steria.
-It provides 'back office' finance and accounting services to a variety of public and private sector clients, including all commissioning organisations in the NHS in England.

-This includes the provision and operation of the financial ledger used by all clinical commissioning groups (CCGs) and commissioning support units (CSUs), as well as NHS England, including area teams.
+NHS Shared Business Services (NHS SBS) is a joint venture between the DHSC and Sopra Steria.
+It provides back-office finance and accounting services to a variety of public and private sector clients, including all commissioning organisations in the NHS in England.
+This includes the provision and operation of the financial ledger used by all clinical commissioning groups (CCGs) and commissioning support units (CSUs), as well as NHS England and NHS Improvement, including its regional teams.
 The financial ledger is known as the Integrated Single Financial Environment (ISFE).